 ELMO-schemas: XSD for the ELMO XML fromat

 emrex-client: An example client that can be used to fetch results.

-SMP: SMP stand for Student Mobility Plugin.
+EMC: EMC stand for EMREX Client.
 It is a client library with helpful methods that the client can use to join the EMREX network. it can also be run as a standalone application, providing you use a REST service for contacting EMREG (you just need to provide the URL for EMREG).
 In addiation, the library contains a method for verifying digital signatures, which can also be called as a REST service.